George Browne (archbishop of Dublin)

-George Browne D.D. (died 1556) was an English Augustinian who was appointed by Henry VIII of England to the vacant Episcopal see of Dublin.
+George Browne (died 1556) was an English Augustinian who was appointed by Henry VIII of England to the vacant Episcopal see of Dublin.
 He became the king's main instrument in his desire to establish the state church in the Kingdom of Ireland.
 An iconoclast, during the Protestant Reformation he is noted for destroying the Bachal Isu, one of the symbols of authority of the Archbishop of Armagh.

 Life

 Almost nothing is known of his family, or his early life: his place and date of birth are both uncertain.
 As provincial of the suppressed Augustinian Hermits (Austin Friars) in England, he was employed, in conjunction with John Hilsey, the provincial of the suppressed Dominican Order (Blackfriars), to administer the 1534 oath of succession to all the friars of London and the south of England.
 He is said to have recommended himself to the king by advising the poor in distress about the religious changes to make their applications solely to Christ.
 Within a year he was nominated to the see of Dublin, vacant by the murder of Archbishop John Alen in the rising of Kildare in 1534; but it was not until another year had elapsed that he arrived in Ireland, in July 1536.
 He had meanwhile received the degree of D.D. at Oxford in 1535.